gituser-rk/cmk_livestatus_trafficlight/README.md

 python3 setup.py install
 ```
 ## Python program
-Python Version at day of writing: Python 3.8.2
+Installed Python version at day of writing: Python 3.8.2

 Copy the Python program "checkstatus.py" to the folder /opt/trafficlight.